dune73/katacoda-scenarios/scenario-7/step4.md

+From now on, we will need a 2nd terminal open.
+See the plus symbol above the terminal window.
+Use the 2nd terminal to start and stop the webserver (-> Hint: (/apache/bin/httpd -X`).

 For starters, we will do something easy.
 It is a request that will trigger exactly one rule by attempting to execute a bash shell.
 We know that our simple lab server is not vulnerable to such a blatant attack, but ModSecurity does not know this and will still try to protect us:

 ```